jimm/www-ellisislandband-net/about.md

 Bass and vocals

+## Jeff Steele

+Drums and percussion

 ## Jim Menard

 Keyboards (*and tambourine on one song, and they let him sing some harmony that's not critical or needs to be in tune or anything*)

-## Jeff Steele

-Drums and percussion

-## Jeannine Swaim

-Vocals and percussion